A density bound for triangle-free $4$-critical graphs: Properties of a minimum counterexample

-To see this, note that since $W$ is 4-critical, both $w$ and $z$ have degree at least three in $W$.
+To see this, note that since $W$ is $4$-critical, both $w$ and $z$ have degree at least three in $W$.
 But $G$ is obtained from $W$ by unidentifying $d$ into the vertices $x$ and $y$.
 As $x$ and $y$ share $w$ and $z$ as neighbours, $w$ and $z$ have degree at least four in $G$.
-But this contradicts that we picked $F$ such that the number of degree three vertices in the $K_{4}-e$ subgraph which have degree three in $G$ is maximized, a contradiction.
+Thus $K$ contradicts our choice of $F$.